-The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider may submit a Self-Schedule for Energy associated with its registered firm or conditional firm point-to-point transmission service rights or network integration transmission service rights prior to start of the Day-Ahead Market.
+The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider may submit a Self-Schedule for Energy associated with its registered firm or conditional firm point-to-point transmission service rights or network integration transmission service rights prior to Market Close the Day-Ahead Market.
 The Energy associated with the Self-Schedule will be settled by the CAISO with the Scheduling Coordinator for the registered transmission rights.

 33.18.2.2.2 Release the Transmission

-The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider, EDAM Legacy Contract or EDAM Transmission Ownership Right may notify the CAISO and the EDAM Transmission Service Provider and release its long-term and monthly firm and conditional firm point-to-point registered transmission service rights across an EDAM Internal Intertie prior to 09:00 the morning of the Day-Ahead Market.
-The Scheduling Coordinator may determine, on a daily basis, whether to make the full amount or only a portion of its registered transmission service rights available for EDAM Transfers for that day only or a longer timeframe.
-Released transmission service rights cannot be reclaimed or scheduled for the duration and trade date for which they have been released.
-The EDAM Entity associated with the EDAM Transmission Service Provider will ensure that information on such released transmission service rights is communicated to the CAISO for association with an EDAM Transfer System Resource.
+The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider, EDAM Legacy Contract or EDAM Transmission Ownership Right must notify the CAISO and the EDAM Transmission Service Provider prior to 09:00 a.m. the morning of the Day-Ahead Market if it intends to release its long-term and monthly firm and conditional firm point-to-point registered transmission service rights across an EDAM Internal Intertie.
+The Scheduling Coordinator representing the transmission rights may determine, on a daily basis, whether to make the full amount or only a portion of its registered transmission service rights available for EDAM Transfers for that day only or a longer timeframe.
+Released transmission service rights cannot be reclaimed or scheduled for the duration of the trade date for which they have been released.
+The EDAM Entity Scheduling Coordinator associated with the EDAM Transmission Service Provider will ensure that information on such released transmission service rights is communicated to the CAISO for association with an EDAM Transfer System Resource in accordance with the timelines and procedures in the Business Practice Manual for the Extended Day-Ahead Market.
 The released transmission capacity utilized by the Day-Ahead Market will be settled by the CAISO with the Scheduling Coordinator for the transmission rights.

-33.18.2.2.3 Submit a Late (or No) Transmission Schedule
+33.18.2.2.3 Permissible Intra-Day Transmission Schedule Changes

-If the Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider does not release the transmission service rights or schedule its registered firm or conditional firm point-to-point transmission service rights under Section 33.18.2.2.1 or Section 33.18.2.2.2 prior to the Day-Ahead Market, the transmission customer may later exercise its rights under the EDAM Transmission Service Provider tariff.
-In the meantime, the unscheduled transmission service rights identified by the EDAM Entity in coordination with EDAM Transmission Service Provider will be made available to the CAISO for EDAM Transfers in the Day-Ahead Market.
+If the Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider does not release the transmission service rights or schedule its registered firm or conditional firm point-to-point transmission service rights under Section 33.18.2.2.1 or Section 33.18.2.2.2 prior to the Day-Ahead Market, the capacity will be made available for EDAM Transfers in the Day-Ahead Market and the transmission customer may nonetheless later exercise its rights under the EDAM Transmission Service Provider tariff.
 If the transmission customer later submits a schedule associated with its registered transmission service rights in accordance with the EDAM Transmission Service Provider tariff, the EDAM Entity Scheduling Coordinator associated with the EDAM Transmission Service Provider will ensure that the CAISO is notified of all such late transmission schedules through submission of a Self-Schedule to the CAISO by the EDAM Entity Scheduling Coordinator, which the CAISO will accommodate in the Real-Time Market.
 The Real-Time Market may re-dispatch if necessary to accommodate the late Self-Schedule of the associated transmission service rights and will afford the Self-Schedule submitted by the EDAM Entity Scheduling Coordinator equal priority to cleared Day-Ahead Schedules.
 Self-Schedules submitted after the Day-Ahead Market will be settled with the EDAM Entity Scheduling Coordinator.

 33.18.2.3 Unsold Available Transfer Capability